 Use These 7 Ingredients in the Filling

-- Block Cream Cheese: Use four 8-ounce blocks (2 lbs. total) of full-fat cream cheese.
-Make sure you’re buying the blocks of cream cheese and not cream cheese spread, which has higher water content.
+- Brick Cream Cheese: Use 32 ounces of full-fat brick cream cheese.
+Make sure you’re buying the bricks of cream cheese and not cream cheese spread, which has higher water content.

 - Sour Cream: Makes for a smooth and velvety texture, and gives it that lightly tangy flavor.
 Without it, you’ll just be eating… baked cream cheese.